galetaire/spahousing/pages/posts/wages.md

 [![Salarios y precio de la vivienda](/images/wageyearly.png)](/images/wageyearly.png)

+- **Evolution of wages**: the _ideal wage_ is defined as "the wage that allows you to completely pay off your mortgage with 5 years of full wage".
   - **Left axis (bars)**: the standard wage represents the net disposable income averaged for those over 18 years of age, Spain, in euros.
   - **Right axis (line)**: average mortgage amount, Spain, in euros.

 [![Salario ideal](/images/wageratio.png)](/images/wageratio.png)

-- **Wage disconnection (in percentage)**: the ideal wage is defined as "the wage that allows you to completely pay off your mortgage with 5 years of full wage".
-E.g., if the value equals 30, it means that wages must increase by 30% to match the ideal wage.
+- **Wage disconnection (in percentage)**: if the value equals 30, it means that wages must increase by 30% to match the ideal wage.

 [![Acceso a la vivienda](/images/wageaffordability.png)](/images/wageaffordability.png)